mirunaish/floppa-new-tab/README.md

-# Homepage
+# Floppa Home

-Widget board
+Floppa's widget board

 ![Widget Board](images/homepage.png)

 ## Widgets

 Click and drag a widget's title bar to move it.
+Minimize widgets by pressing the - button, or close them by pressing the X. Closed widgets can be reopened by clicking on the icon in the taskbar.

 ### Search